 of Dishing Out Dirt

-for when the being itself is made out of jewels and decides to land a physical blow.
-Compare Rock Steady
+(when the being itself is made out of jewels and decides to land a physical blow), Rock Steady

 Anime and Manga

-- Guren a Filler Villain in the Naruto anime had the ability to crystalize any material, and turn them into weapons, such as creating snowflake-shaped shurikens from the moisture in the air.
+- Guren, a Filler Villain in the Naruto anime, had the ability to crystalize any material and turn it into weapons, such as creating snowflake-shaped shurikens from the moisture in the air.